humpback whales and their songs

 In the summer, humpbacks are found in high latitude feeding grounds such as the Gulf of Maine in the Atlantic and Gulf of Alaska in the Pacific.
 In the winter, they migrate to calving grounds in subtropical or tropical waters such as the Dominican Republic in the Atlantic and the Hawaiian Islands in the Pacific.
 The Arabian Sea humpback, however, does not migrate, remaining in tropical waters all year.

 During the summer months, humpbacks spend the majority of their time feeding and building up fat stores (blubber) that they will live off of during the winter.
-Humpbacks filter feed on tiny crustaceans (mostly krill), plankton, and small fish and can consume up to 3,000 pounds (1360 kg) of food per day.
+Humpbacks filter feed on tiny crustaceans (mostly krill), plankton, and small fish and can consume up to 3,000 lb (1360 kg) of food per day.
 Several hunting methods involve using air bubbles to herd, corral, or disorient fish.
 One highly complex variant, called "bubble netting," is unique to humpbacks.
 This technique is often performed in groups with defined roles for distracting, scaring, and herding before whales lunge at prey corralled near the surface.

 In their wintering grounds, humpback whales congregate and engage in mating activities.
 Humpbacks are generally "polygynous" with males exhibiting competitive behavior on wintering grounds.
 Aggressive and antagonistic behaviors include chasing, vocal and bubble displays, horizontal tail thrashing, and rear body thrashing.
 Males within these groups also make physical contact; striking or surfacing on top of one another.
 These bouts can cause injuries ranging from bloody scrapes to, in one recorded instance, death.

-Gestation lasts for about 11 months.
+Gestation lasts for about 11 mo.
 Newborns are 13 to 16 ft (4 to 5 m) long and grow quickly from the highly nutritious milk of their mothers.
-Weaning occurs between 6 and 10 months after birth.
+Weaning occurs between 6 and 10 mo after birth.
 Mothers are protective and affectionate towards their calves, swimming close and frequently touching them with their flippers.
 Males do not provide parental support for calves.
 Breeding usually occurs once every two years, but sometimes occurs twice in three years.

 Distribution and habitat